chaos-lang/chaos-lang.org/website/docs/api.md

 Welcome to the API Reference of Chaos language!

-In this page we will describe the accesable macros and functions via [**Chaos.h**](https://github.com/chaos-lang/chaos/blob/master/Chaos.h) header that can be useful while developing C extensions for the language.
+In this page we will describe the accessible macros and functions via [**Chaos.h**](https://github.com/chaos-lang/chaos/blob/master/Chaos.h) header that can be useful while developing C extensions for the language.